Frequently Asked Questions

 How much money will I get?

 In the Notice of General Meeting provided to shareholders on 1 November 2019, it was estimated the interim distribution would be approximately $0.88 - $0.94 per share.
-It is now expected, but not guaranteed, that the interim distribution will be approximately $1.08 - $1.11 per share.
+On 15 June 2020, an interim distribution of A$1.08 per share was paid to shareholders.
 This improvement is primarily the result of the favorable movement of the US Dollar to Australian Dollar exchange rate and the Company's recent conversion of a significant amount of cash from US Dollars to Australian Dollars, which are now on deposit in an Australia.

 At the end of the voluntary winding up, if there is any surplus of cash after the liquidator has paid all of the liquidation costs, that surplus will be distributed to OneMarket shareholders via a final distribution.